Aky97567/CanDoList/README.md

-# TaskFlow - Personal Task Management System
+# CanDoList - Intelligent Task Management Without Overwhelm

-TaskFlow is a modern task management application built with React, TypeScript, and Firebase.
-It helps you organize your tasks across different categories and views while providing a motivational timeline to track your progress.
+CanDoList is a modern task management application that tackles a common problem with traditional to-do lists: the overwhelming feeling of seeing all your tasks at once.
+With CanDoList, you can keep track of everything you need to do while focusing only on what matters today.

+## Core Philosophy

+CanDoList separates your master task collection from your daily focus.
+This allows you to:

+- Capture all tasks without creating mental burden
+- Focus only on what's relevant for today
+- Balance work and personal tasks with dedicated modes
+- Track your progress with a motivational timeline

 ## Features

 - **Multiple Task Views**:

-  - **Daily Plan**: Focus on today's tasks
+  - **Daily Plan**: Your focused today view - the real "to-do list"
-  - **All Tasks**: View and manage all your incomplete tasks
+  - **All Tasks**: Your master collection of tasks (the "can do" list)
   - **Completed Tasks**: Review tasks you've completed
   - **Timeline**: A motivational GitHub-style contribution view of your archived tasks